henritomas/stunning-computing-machine/README.md

 Note: These courses are from the old curriculum.
 New curriculum students just refer to the course name.

-Important: Please refrain from using my code and submitting it as your own if you are a UP EEEI student, as you might get flagged for code reuse.
+**Important**: Please refrain from using my code and submitting it as your own if you are a UP EEEI student, as you might get flagged for code reuse.
 As much as possible try to use it as a reference, and if it's absolutely necessary please credit me and refer to this repository at the very least!

 ### Favorites
 1. [COE 197-Z Deep Learning](https://drive.google.com/drive/folders/1MxIob8XLhhxQi6wBt3cREU6HPR0otUcf?usp=sharing)